-Anxiety is very much logical.
-It is a reasonable response to physical or mental stress.
-It can happen with anyone at any age group.
-It occurs in the form of nervousness, worrisome thoughts, sweating, headache, loss of appetite, acidity, nausea, restlessness and inefficiency.
+Anxiety is logical and is a reasonable response to physical or mental stress that can be experienced by anyone, at any age group.
+It occurs in the form of nervousness, worrisome thoughts, sweating, headaches, loss of appetite, acidity, nausea, restlessness and inefficiency.
 Every person has their way of dealing with anxiety.
-While some try to comfort themselves by diverting their mind, others, on the other hand, may find it difficult to control their anxiety.
+While some try to comfort themselves by diverting their mind, others find it difficult to control their anxiety.

-The loop of Performance anxiety and Erectile dysfunction -
+The loop of Performance anxiety and Erectile dysfunction

-Trust your abilities.
+Trust your abilities:

 Don’t judge yourself for one bad performance in bed.
 Know that it happens to all men at some point in their lives.
 Relax your mind and focus on other things that give you pleasure.
 Sex problems should be talked about with your partner and with an expert.
 Train yourself to live the moment during sex.
 Value yourself and bid adieu to negative thoughts and emotions.
 Appreciate what you have.
 Orgasms are just a part of sex, much like foreplay or cuddling.
 The relationship you share with your partner and your own self is more about commitment, trust, support, care and love.
 It doesn’t happen overnight, so yes, you need to put some effort into it.